stevearc/pypicloud/doc/index.rst

 TODO
 ----
-* More test coverage
-* Document HTTP API
+* Storage backend for flat-files
 * Update getting started & README for pip install
 * Release to pypi